pitt-crc/keystone-api/docs/install/docker.md

 The following command will automatically pull and launch the latest application image from the GitHub container registry.
-In this example the image is launched as a container called `keystone` and the API is mapped from to port 8000 on the local machine.
+In this example the image is launched as a container called `keystone` and the API is mapped to port 8000 on the local machine.

 ```bash